mikependon/RepoDB/RepoDb.Documents/documentation.md

 ## ExecuteScalar Operation

-This connection extension method is used to execute a query statement that returns single value.
+This connection extension method is used to execute a query statement that returns a single value.

 Below are the parameters: